RamshaS/AboutMe/README.md

 # AboutMe
 A small application to learn the following topics
-1. DataBinding
+1. Styling, Dimens, and strings
-2. Constraint Layout
+2. DataBinding
-3.
+3. Constraint Layout